 There has been a lot of confusion in Andorra regarding the European Travel Information and Authorization System (ETIAS).
-Particularly concerning how its implementation in 2021 may affect Andorra, its nationals and foreign residents traveling to the Schengen member nations.
+Particularly concerning how its implementation in late 2022 may affect Andorra, its nationals and foreign residents traveling to the Schengen member nations.

 Traveling from Andorra to a Schengen Nation

 Andorra was initially announced as an ETIAS eligible country, meaning that it would have been a mandatory requirement for Andorran passport holders to hold a valid travel authorization to cross the border into the Schengen Area.

 However, Andorran government authorities have officially confirmed that their nationals will not be required to obtain an ETIAS travel authorization to cross the Schengen border.